carrollm2/carrollm2.github.io/_posts/2020-09-12-myitinerary_-_rails_project.markdown

 With 5 Views, refactored some repetitive code into partial views.

-For example, my Itinerary controller's routes for show, index and selected city displayed instances of a user's itinerary details.I created a _itinerary.html.erb inside my itineraries views where the repetitive code is relocated and also a locals variable so the instance of itinerary variable in each view can be supported inside _itinerary.html.erb
+For example, my Itinerary controller's routes for show, index and selected city displayed instances of a user's itinerary details.
+I created a _itinerary.html.erb inside my itineraries views where the repetitive code is relocated and also a locals variable so the instance of itinerary variable in each view can be supported inside _itinerary.html.erb

 **Controllers**